Measuring human flourishing

-In this example, general attitudes toward the technological intervention of the vaccine are likely to be considerably more antagonistic than in the earlier example of a technological intervention that increases automation in factories.
-What underlies this difference of attitude is the understanding that:
+In this second example, general attitudes toward the technological intervention of the vaccine are likely to be considerably more antagonistic than in the earlier example of a technological intervention that increases automation in factories.
+What underlies this difference of attitude, between the two examples, is the understanding that:

 - Humans can still flourish, having lives full of meaning and value, even if they lack paid employment

 - Humans can not continue to flourish, if they suffer a fatal heart failure as the side effect of taking a vaccine.